TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 Model was changed the last time.

-`deleted` When this fields' value differs from 0, TYPO3 handles its corresponding record as physically deleted.
+`deleted` When this fields' value differs from 0, TYPO3 handles its corresponding record as if it was physically deleted.
 Thus it won't show off neither in the Backend nor in the Frontend.
 It can be restored by either setting the field to 0 or much more easily be dug out by using the system extension *Recycler*.
-Extbase will set this field whenever a record is deleted if the field is existing.
+Extbase will set this field whenever a record is deleted in case that this field exists.
 Additionally, it holds all the references to other records so that whole *Aggregates* may be restored.